Phone: +49 7071 601 440/441

 Fax: +49 7071 601 498

-It is relatively easy to sequence a genome, however to understand the function and biological significance of individual genes, still takes an enormous amount of experimental work.
-One major part of our work is to help in linking genotype to phenotype.
-In close collaboration with other scientist from our department, we work on identifying the genetic basis for various traits.
-This involves the analysis of whole-genome sequenced mutant strains (Ragsdale et al. 2013), as well as statistical analyses of the association between genotype and phenotype based on artificial crosses (Moreno et al. 2016) and population-scale resequencing data (McGaughran et al. 2016).
-Characterizing the identified loci at a within-and cross-species level can give a further insights into the evolution of associated traits.
+It is relatively easy to sequence a genome.
+However, understanding the function and biological significance of individual genes, still takes an enormous amount of experimental work.
+One major part of our work is to contribute to the identification of links between genotype and phenotype.
+In close collaboration with other scientists from our department, we work on identifying the genetic basis for various traits.
+This involves the analysis of whole-genome sequencing data from mutant strains, artificial crosses, and wild populations.
+The availability of efficient gene editing allows us to identify causal genes by knock out.
+Further comparative and population genomic characterization of the identified loci can give further insights into the evolution of the associated traits.